duneanalytics/spellbook/models/_sector/nft/trades/MIGRATION.md

 | royalty_fee_address      | The address to which the royalty fee was sent to (if applicable)           |

 Enrichment of these base tables is done in 1 model for each chain.
-The enrichment logic can be found in `macros/models/sector/nft`
+The enrichment logic can be found in `macros/models/sector/nft` and includes:

+1. adding transaction information
+2. adding NFT token information
+3. adding ERC20 token information + handle ERC20 decimals
+4. handle USD columns
+5. adding aggregator columns
+6. fixing buyer or seller for aggregator txs
+7. calculating platform and royalty rates